 Oliver Jackson is a property buyer’s agent so he will help his clients on valuing properties and also get it for a good price.
 He and his wife started a business called Living Property in order to not only help buy but give renovation tips to clients on how to rejuvenate their property.
 Jackson started off working in construction but eventually made the transition to property and quickly become immersed in that world.

-Join us as we find out more about Oliver Jackson and how he become a property buyer’s agent.
-We talk about some of the advice he would give to first-time renovators and what you need to look out for, and also avoid when you are hiring people to come and work on your property.
+Join us as we find out more about Oliver Jackson and how he becomes a property buyer’s agent.
+We talk about some advice he would give to first-time renovators and what you need to look out for and also avoid when you are hiring people to come and work on your property.
 You’ll also hear about some of his fantastic travel stories and much more, all on this episode of Property Investory!

 Jackson is a buyers agent based in Victoria.
 A typical day for him is waking up very early before the sun rises and moves through a very hectic schedule from start to finish.

 My day consists of, I wake up at about 5:00 AM.
 I go to the gym.
 I do some yoga.
 I go to the beach, have a swim, summer or winter, I’ll still get in there.
 I had a sauna.
 I wake my children up, give them some breakfast and then my day starts with my business.
 I do a lot of emails and phone calls in the morning and do some research.
 I mean I head off and do different meetings with different business partners or clients.

 Gosh, that’s an early start.
 And what time does your day usually end?

 That’s a pretty full day.
 You’ve got quite a lot on every day then.

 Yeah, it’s seven days a week.
 I got two and a half-year-old twins, so it’s always hectic.